How We Became a Video Production Company

 A: Adam Dusenbury

 Geekdom has provided us with the opportunity to work with an extremely diverse set of businesses.
-Working with Braustin Homes, Big Sun Solar, Allosense, Betty's Co., Shah IP, now outlier patent attorneys, David Jones at DJ Law Partners, and all of the awesome creatives like Gabriel Garcia and his group with SA Creatives has become a journey to remember and be extremely grateful for.
+Working with Braustin Homes, Big Sun Solar, Allosense, Betty's Co., Outlier Patent Attorneys, David Jones at DJ Law Partners, and all of the awesome creatives like Gabriel Garcia and his group with SA Creatives has become a journey to remember and be extremely grateful for.

 I truly mean this from the bottom of my heart.
 It's been an amazing experience working with White Cloud.
 (And if you want to throw this in at the end) If you need video production help or any creative help, what are you doing?
 Hire White Cloud.
 Hit them up. (...)
 You will not regret it because they're awesome.